-Leather pieces are among the basics of a man's wardrobe.
-A belt, a travel bag, a computer bag, or a wallet are essential accessories for men.
-Too often overlooked, leather goods nevertheless deserve special attention to maintain their suppleness, shine, and durability over time.
+Leather items are a staple in any man's wardrobe.
+A belt, travel bag, laptop bag, or wallet are essential accessories for men.
+Too often neglected, leather goods deserve special attention to maintain their suppleness, shine, and durability over time.

 Leather is a living material.
 Unlike textiles, it reacts to its environment: humidity, friction, heat, light...
-All of these elements affect its lifespan.
+All these factors influence its lifespan.

-Well-maintained leather goods retain their shine over time.
-If poorly maintained, they dry out, crack, and can even become deformed.
+Well-maintained leather goods retain their luster over time.
+If poorly maintained, they dry out, crack, and may even become misshapen.

 The right actions to take